 Review package contents included some nice accessories.

 The Viliv S5 is based on the Intel Menlow platform that includes the Z520 Atom CPU and the ‘Poulsbo’ chipset (US15W) which includes a GMA 500 GPU and video decoding hardware.
-It’s exactly the same setup as on the Kohjinsha SC3 and Sony product page.P which are much bigger devices.
+It’s exactly the same setup as on the Kohjinsha SC3 and Sony Vaio P which are much bigger devices.
 On the review model we had a 60GB hard drive (not SSD) and 1GB of RAM.
 There’s Wifi, Bluetooth, the GPS module, an infra red receiver, stereo speakers, a 1024×600 glossy, LED-backlit touchscreen and a number of back-lit buttons.
 The battery is a relatively large 24hr unit.
 Full specifications can be found on the product page.

 We wrote our initial impressions and link to a lengthy Q&A and testing video in a separate article, available here.

 No showstoppers and an overall good feeling makes me want to use this device more and give the on-screen keyboard a chance.
 The battery life is incredibly impressive and the device truly is giving the user the full internet experience.
-Even without 3G and a fast SSD its up there as the best pocketable UMPC in my opinion but the lack of keyboard will be a not-starter for some.
+Even without 3G and a fast SSD its up there as the best pocketable ultra mobile PC in my opinion but the lack of keyboard will be a not-starter for some.
 A real mouse pointer would have made it so much easier to navigate and it’s the only thing I’d class as a failure although some are also going to add the lack of microphone under that banner.
 Windows XP works well, the on screen keyboard and Viliv touch UI work well but Windows 7’s touch optimised interface and on-screen input could make this even better and give it even more character.
 The Viliv S5 raises the bar for UMPCs.

 From the outside.